simonmichael/hledger_site/src/index.md

 **r** repo,
 **e** edit \
 You can also press the **left** or **right** arrow keys to step through pages.\

-Tip: for quick lookups, configure bookmark keywords in your browser:
+For quick lookups, configure these bookmark keywords in your browser:

 **h** PAGE  -> `https://hledger.org/PAGE.html`\
 **hm** TOPIC -> `https://hledger.org/hledger.html#TOPIC`\